mpenet/pact/README.md

   (pattern match) a spec form onto bindings to use for a json-schema, and a function that will receive these arguments and return json-schema data matching the form.

+There are also matching options you can pass to the `json-schema` function to have overrides be applied per call (without being registered globally):

+* `:s-exp.pact.json-schema/idents` - map of idents -> values
+* `:s-exp.pact.json-schema/forms` - map of forms -> function of form args+opts
+* `:s-exp.pact.json-schema/preds` - map of pred conformer spec key -> generator
+  function which will take the conformed values and options

 ## Caveats